constarg/constarg/README.md

 At the university, I focus on studying computer architecture and mastering low-level programming languages such as C, C++, and Assembly.
 Within the field of embedded systems, I'm particularly interested in the concept of reliability.

 I'm also a big supporter of open source software.
-I'm passionate about its values of accessibility, transparency, and collaboration in creating fantastic programs.
+I'm passionate about its values of accessibility and collaboration in creating programs.

 Feel free to browse through my projects on GitHub.
 If you have any questions or are interested in collaborating, don't hesitate to contact me.